-It is necessary to note that Guarda was awarded Wakker prize in the year 1975 for the preservation of the architectural heritage of this location, you can really feel it once you are there: it is like an open museum.
+It is necessary to note that Guarda was awarded the Wakker Prize in the year 1975 for the preservation of the architectural heritage of this location, you can really feel it once you are there: it is like an open museum.
 I personally love such tiny hidden treasures.
-You sometimes do not even expect to get to such places: it is like a Christmas fairy tale place 🙂
+You sometimes do not even expect to get to such places.
+It is like a Christmas fairy tale place.

 The beautiful deep cut Engadine valley (the most famous place in the valley is definitely St. Moritz skiing resort) in Switzerland originates from the northwest towards the Austrian border and at the foot of Rhaetian Alps in the south of the country.
 River inn runs along the valley as it enters Austria before joining the Danube.
 On the northeastern part of this valley is lower Engadine which lies between Martina and Zernez.

 While most tourists will visit the famous St. Moritz in this region, there are so many other hidden gems in this area.
 The little villages tucked in the tiny remote valleys are unique because of a wide array of reasons.
 Apart from the fact that most of these people speak archaic Romansch languages which is closer to Latin, these villages have retained some of the exceptional cultures of the past.
 This is not found in any other part of Switzerland.

 Guarda is sitting pretty high in the mountains: at 1653 m elevation.
 Not so far actually from the highest village in Switzerland and Europe called Juf.

 The population is just over 150 people, it is a tiny village.